Kurento/kurento-room/kurento-room-doc/src/site/sphinx/room_demo_tutorial.rst

 Custom KurentoClientProvider
 ----------------------------

-As substitute for the default implementation of the provider interface we’ve created the class ``FixedNKmsManager``, which’ll allow maintaining a series of ``KurentoClient``, each created from an URI specified in the demo’s configuration.
+As substitute for the default implementation of the provider interface we've created the class ``FixedNKmsManager``, which'll allow maintaining a series of ``KurentoClient``, each created from an URI specified in the demo's configuration.

 Custom user control